 Finally, if the pods are not in the "Ready" state and "kubectl describe pods" shows an error about the CNI plugin not working or subnet.env not existing, you may want to log into the worker nodes and create /run/flannel/.
 This directory could house a copy of subnet.env.
 This file can sometimes be found on the worker nodes in /etc/flannel/subnet.env.
 The contents of the file should be as follows:

 FLANNEL_NETWORK=10.244.0.0/16 FLANNEL_SUBNET=10.244.0.1/24 FLANNEL_MTU=1450 FLANNEL_IPMASQ=true

-(The file was taken from this page.)
+(The four lines above were taken from this page.)